Chris-Humphrey/RPG-game/README.md

 * Flee
 <p>This will take you to the menu.</p>

-*You have killed the enemy!
-Gold has been placed in your wallet to use in the store.</li>
+* You have killed the enemy!
+Gold has been placed in your wallet to use in the store.
 <img src ='images/fightEnd.png'>
 </ol>